• Understanding Depression: Focusing on Your Circle of Control

 Where?

-Try to find a counselor conveniently located to you home or work.
+Try to find a therapist conveniently located to you home or work.
 Therapy is a commitment and if they are too hard to get to, you may find yourself using that as an excuse not to go.
 Whenever possible it should be in a safe part of the community, have security measures, and be well lit.
 Make sure the environment is comfortable and peaceful.
 It is important that you be able to take time to relax before and after the session.

 How?